 - Mental Health Access.
-The University Counseling Center is available at no cost to any student who would like to access their services.
+All students are eligible to access services at the University Counseling Center as space allows.
+Students will come in for an intake session where a counselor will help to determine the appropriate next steps for the client’s needs.
 The counseling center is available both in person and via telehealth as the medical governing boards allow.
 To contact the University Counseling Center, email firstname.lastname@example.org or call 615-966-1781.

 - Spiritual Formation.
-When students must be in quarantine due to COVID-19, the Office of Spiritual Formation will provide pastoral care and spiritual growth through regular contact with students using email, text, phone, and video conferencing.
+When students must be in quarantine due to COVID-19, the Office of Spiritual Formation will be available to provide pastoral care and spiritual growth through regular contact with students using email, text, phone, or video conferencing.

 - Academic Course Access.
 Students who can’t attend classes in person will be provided with a remote learning option.
 Students should consult with each instructor regarding the details of their specific courses.

 In the spring semester, students or employees who travel internationally, will be required to report their travel using this link.
 After submitting this information, students and employees will be notified of the appropriate post-travel protocols based on their travel location.
 Depending on the travel location, individuals may be required to quarantine for a 10-day period and be without any COVID symptoms before returning to campus.
 We will continue to monitor the CDC’s travel guidelines and will update these protocols as appropriate throughout the semester on the travel planning website.